 the Repeatability & Reproducibility Design

-dialog box to go back to the Repeatability & Reproducibility Analysis
+dialog box to close it and return to the Repeatability & Reproducibility Analysis

 - Generate design dialog box.
-Here, click on the Analyze data file tab.
+Select the Analyze data file tab.

 The operator names (codes) are given in variable OPERATOR,